Course Descriptions - Online MBA

 Choose three courses:

-HCMGT 716 Leadership and Management (3 credits)
+HCMGT 721 Leadership and Business Operations in Healthcare (3 credits)

 Human Resource Management: